 A Whole New Mind by Daniel Pink

-Asia is where I have a gross disagreement with the author to the extent that I can call him a racist and having a very myopic view of the global world.
-He says that work that needs to be done by the left brain can be done by cheap knowledge workers in Asia, so the Americans can engage themselves in things that are innovative and creative.
-I think saying so in not only politically incorrect, but a gross understatement of the right brain abilities of majority population of the world.
-How myopic you can be to assume that innovations and creativity can happen only in America?
+Asia is where I have a gross disagreement with the author to the extent that I can call him a racist and have a very myopic view of the global world.
+He says that work that needs to be done by the left brain can be done by cheap knowledge workers in Asia.
+So the Americans can engage themselves in things that are innovative and creative.
+I think saying so is not only politically incorrect but a gross understatement of the right brain abilities of the majority population of the world.
+How myopic can you be to assume that innovations and creativity can happen only in America?
 And not realize that the left and right brains exist to the same extent in the whole population.

 He suggests that the six senses that are high concept and high touch for the new conceptual age are:

 - Not just function, but DESIGN

 - Not just argument but STORY

 - Not just focus but also SYMPHONY

 - Not just logic but also EMPATHY

 - Not just seriousness but also PLAY

 - Not just accumulation but MEANING